Devices Menu#

 Adding the Target Part (Hardware Override)#

-1. Open the Device Hardware page for the adapter.
+1. Open the Device Hardware page.